I have said it before, and I will say it again: homemade bread is the best!

 Bread making takes little effort, but sometimes the wait time can be iffy.
 This recipe has the bread rise 3 times and it goes by pretty fast.
 Some other bread recipes I have tried have taken longer, but the wait is worth it.
 With each rise, your bread gets better.
 Trust me.
 Even if you are a single person and are concerned about wasting a loaf of bread, remember that you can freeze it!
 I have heard crazy stories where people will make two loaves of bread because that is what the recipe calls for, and then they will throw out one loaf because they could not eat it all...
 My sister knew one person who only wanted fresh bread each day, so they would waste the other loaf...
 Don't even get me started there.

 Herb and cheese bread is full of dried herbs and Parmesan cheese.
 I even topped with the loaf with a herb and cheese butter mixture because I am awesome like that.
-The flavour combinations are endless, and fresh herbs would be just as great here (I swear, spring will be here one day for me to enjoy good herbs again.)
+The flavor combinations are endless, and fresh herbs would be just as great here (I swear, spring will be here one day for me to enjoy good herbs again.)
 I like adding cooked onions to my homemade breads, but I wanted to keep this recipe simple.
 Once you try this recipe, you will forever want to play around with bread making.

 And just to let you know, no bread machine is required!